Relewise/relewise-sdk-javascript/README.md

 ### Search

-To sure our fully-fledged search engine, start by bootstraping the `Searcher`-class - see section above on how to bootstrap the `Searcher`.
+To use our fully-fledged search engine, start by bootstraping the `Searcher`-class - see section above on how to bootstrap the `Searcher`.

 Here is a basic usage example for selecting product properties, paging, facets and filters.